kununu/testing-bundle/README.md

 #### 1. Add kununu/testing-bundle to your project

-**Please beaware that this bundle should not be used in production mode!**
+**Please be aware that this bundle should not be used in production mode!**

 ```bash
 composer require --dev kununu/testing-bundle